pawurb/node-postgres-wiki/Client.md

 ### new Client(_object_ config) : _Client_

 Creates a new instance of a Client configured via supplied configuration object.
-In normal instantiation the client will _not_ be connected automatically.
+In normal instantiation the client will _not_ be connected automatically (requires you to call Client#[[connect|Client#method-connect]]).

 ##### parameters